 One of the most truthful statements I've ever seen in a CPC-issued report: "China has a long road ahead in its efforts to improve its human rights situation."
 Of course, this is just giving them an excuse to zheteng.

 "Through varied and vivid activities after class, students will receive education in human rights from first-hand experiences."
 Here is a potential first-hand experience: "Hello students.
 This afternoon, we're going to play the Abu Ghraib game instead playing badminton.
 Take off all your clothes and make a human pyramid right now!"
+Free Cold Stone for the one who posts best idea for a first-hand human rights learning experience.

 "China will take an active part in international cooperation in an effort to create an environment favorable for human existence and sustainable development and build a resource-conserving and environment-friendly society to guarantee the public's environmental rights."
 According to the Beijing government, the Air Pollution Index yesterday was 75, or unhealthy.
 According to an unofficial report that includes smaller, less visible particles that actually cause respiratory maladies, it was 139, or unsafe for sensitive groups.
 LA occasionally posts an API over 50.
 Good luck on this one Human Rights Action Plan Team.